grpc/grpc-dotnet/examples/README.md

 ## [Tester](./Tester)

 The tester shows how to test gRPC services.
 The unit tests create and test a gRPC service directly.
 The functional tests show how to use [Microsoft.AspNetCore.TestHost](https://www.nuget.org/packages/Microsoft.AspNetCore.TestHost/) to host a gRPC service with an in-memory test server and call it using a gRPC client.

+> **NOTE:** There is a known issue in ASP.NET Core 3.0 that prevents functional testing of bidirectional gRPC methods.
+Bidirectional gRPC methods can still be unit tested.

 ##### Scenarios: